MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

   ;                                       !- Storage Tank Maximum Operating Limit Fluid Temperature {C}
 ```

-The `Coil:Cooling:DX:SingleSpeed:ThermalStorage` object is a black box model composed of a condenser, evaporator, compressor, and thermal energy storage (TES) tank that ineracts with its surroundings through condenser inlet and outlet, evaporator inlet and outlet, heat transfer between the TES tank and environment, and optional TES tank plant loop connection.
-The coil object has six built-in operating modes summarized in the table below that are used if the Operating Mode Control Method field is set to ScheduledModes.
+This object is a black box model composed of a condenser, evaporator, compressor, and thermal energy storage (TES) tank that ineracts with its surroundings through condenser inlet and outlet, evaporator inlet and outlet, heat transfer between the TES tank and environment, and optional TES tank plant loop connection.
+The coil object has six built-in operating modes summarized in the table below that are used if the `Operating Mode Control Method` field is set to `ScheduledModes`.

 Operating Mode | Description
 :- | :-